Water Extraction in Sandy Springs, GA

 As a labeled estimate for the Atlanta market, water extraction typically ranges from $1,300 to $5,500.
 Actual pricing depends on an on-site inspection, which along with the written estimate is free.

-Can the partner extract water from a flooded crawlspace?
+Can the contractor extract water from a flooded crawlspace?

 Yes.
-The vetted partner uses submersible pumps and portable units to clear flooded basements and crawlspaces in North Fulton, then dries the space with air movers and dehumidification to prevent mold.
+The contractor uses submersible pumps and portable units to clear flooded basements and crawlspaces in North Fulton, then dries the space with air movers and dehumidification to prevent mold.

 Is drying included with extraction?